 The purchase of goods or services that involves dealing directly with the vendor using an application or enrollment process, or a purchase totaling less than $5,000.

+Non-consumable

+Non-consumable items are used repeatedly and for a long time.
+Examples of non-consumable items are computers, laptops, phones, power tools, and many of the assistive technology devices used by VR customers.

 …

 Substantial Gainful Activity (SGA)